karanpokar/wallet-secret-generator/README.md

 This module helps to generate seedphrase and secret shares using Ethers and Shamir Secret Sharing.

-# Wallet-Secret Generator

-This module helps to generate seedphrase and secret shares using Ethers and Shamir Secret Sharing.

 ## Installation

 Install my-project with npm